jviide/matchkin/README.md

 import { createMatcher } from "matchkin";
 ```

-Assume we have these two types.
+Assume we have these two types:

 ```ts
 class Cat {